eyaler/stylegan-encoder/README.md

                         Use L1 penalty on latents; 0 to disable, > 0 to scale. (default: 1)
   --randomize_noise RANDOMIZE_NOISE
-                        Add noise to dlatents during optimization (default: False) --video_dir VIDEO_DIR
+                        Add noise to dlatents during optimization (default: False) --tile_dlatents TILE_DLATENTS
+                        Tile dlatents to use a single vector at each scale (default: False) --clipping_threshold CLIPPING_THRESHOLD
+                        Stochastic clipping of gradient values outside of this threshold (default: 2.0) --video_dir VIDEO_DIR
                         Directory for storing training videos (default: videos) --output_video OUTPUT_VIDEO